Joy Belmonte: 2019–present: Mayor of Quezon City

 On February 14, 2018, she announced that she intends to run for the mayoral position of Quezon City in the 2019 local elections.
 She had agreed to run under the Hugpong ng Pagbabago with incumbent councilor and actor Gian Sotto as her running mate.
 She was also among the pioneer members of Partido Federal ng Pilipinas when the party was officially launched in October 2018.

-Her platform includes furthering women's rights, the addition of closed-circuit television cameras along the streets, upgrading the systems of documentation, and intensification of the anti-drug campaign.
-This platform was created with the help of 50 experts in multiple fields.
-Other more concrete points of her platform include child-minding centers; creating homes for abandoned senior citizens; a 24/7 emergency hotline; discounts for solo parents and PWDs.
-Joy has signed a covenant with women leaders of the Quezon City Community Women Leaders’ Federation.
-This covenant assured that the points of the Quezon City Community Women Leaders’ Federation ten-point agenda such as specialty clinic for women illnesses and mental health, and livelihood training center for the women entrepreneurs.
+Her platform included furthering women's rights, adding closed-circuit television cameras along streets, improving the documentation of public projects, and an intensified anti-drug campaign.
+The platform was created with the help of 50 experts in multiple fields.
+Other more concrete points of her platform included child-minding centers, creating homes for abandoned senior citizens, a 24/7 emergency hotline, and discounts for solo parents and PWDs.
+Joy also signed a covenant with women leaders of the Quezon City Community Women Leaders’ Federation.
+This covenant assured adherence to the points of the Quezon City Community Women Leaders’ Federation ten-point agenda, such as having a specialty clinic for women illnesses and mental health and a livelihood training center for women entrepreneurs.

 She won against her closest rival, then-incumbent 1st District representative Vincent Crisologo, in a large margin and was proclaimed the 11th Mayor of Quezon City.

-On her first months in office, she led the operations to clear out any road-blocking vehicles from highways within the city through the creation of the "Task Force 60 Days".
-She asked for an extension of the 60-day deadline given by President Rodrigo Duterte to local executive chiefs to "reclaim all public roads", as Belmonte said that Quezon City is "too large" for the mandate to be done within the required duration.
+On her first months in office, she led road-clearing operations on city roads through the creation of the "Task Force 60 Days" following the 60-day directive to all local executive chiefs given by then president Rodrigo Duterte.
+Belmonte had also asked for an extension of the deadline, stating that Quezon City is "too large" for the mandate to be done within the required duration.

-By September 2019, she ordered to remove former Senator Benigno Aquino Jr.'s monument in Quezon Avenue for road-widening and dismantle stalls inside the Quezon City Memorial Circle.
+In September 2019, she ordered to relocate a monument dedicated to former Senator Benigno Aquino Jr. at the intersection of Quezon Avenue and Timog Avenue for road-widening with the consent of the Aquino family.
+Stalls inside the Quezon City Memorial Circle were also dismantled.
 She also created the "Task Force on Solid Waste Collection, Cleaning, and Disposal Services Management".

 Belmonte took charge of Quezon City's COVID-19 pandemic response beginning in 2020.
 Free COVID-19 tests were made available for its residents and workers and the city's molecular laboratory was built for speedy release of coronavirus test results.
 The local government had also provided financial aid to employees of high-risk establishments affected by lockdowns, and care kits to closed-care setting facilities grappling with virus outbreaks.
-Controversies during this period included a chaotic and overcrowded distribution of supplemental aid in April 2021 and the mauling by local officials of a fish vendor not wearing a face mask outdoors in 2020.
+Controversies during this period included a chaotic and overcrowded distribution of supplemental aid in April 2021 and the mauling by local officials of a fish vendor that was not wearing a face mask outdoors in 2020.
 She also gave Quezon City Task Force Disiplina head Rannie Ludovica, who posted a "shoot-to-kill" threat online against quarantine violators, a "second chance" despite calling his statement "appalling."